Length: SVL up to 81mm, with the tail being equal to or slightly longer than the body length

-Highly variable in pattern and colour.
-Dorsal (upper) surfaces are bright to dark olive green with rows of large transverse splotches which are white, light green or grey brown and sometimes outlined with fine black lines.
+Dorsal (upper) surfaces are bright to dark olive green and either unmarked or with rows of large transverse splotches which are white, light green or grey brown and sometimes outlined with fine black lines.
 Ventral (lower) surfaces light grey or brown with pale streaks or stripes.
-Males often sport grey or chocolate brown ‘background’ colours with green markings.
+Individuals from the Nelson Lakes area often sport grey or chocolate brown ‘background’ colours with green markings.
 Young are born dark green with white markings, but change to their adult colouration at 18 months to two years of age.
+Lining of mouth lilac to pink; tongue pink / red.
+Eyes are orange/brown or light to dark olive, pupils sometimes have pale border.
+Nelson green gecko reach SVL (snout-vent-lengths) of up to 81mm.

 One starred gecko was reported to have reached the age of 47 years in captivity (H. Pukloswki pers. comm. in Hare et al. (2007).